code-with-hassan01/code-demo/README.md

 # code-demo
-This is new repository
+This is new repository.
-.
+Author - Ali Hassan